tkubica12/azure-workshops/w-terraform-on-azure/docs/03-advancedContepts.md

 ### Referencing existing state
 Output of one template (eg. network infrastructure) can be used with other templates using various techniques:
-- You can directly reference remote state as desribed [here](https://www.terraform.io/language/state/remote-state-data), but it is consider unsecure as you get access to full state file which might include sensitive information.
+- You can directly reference remote state as described [here](https://www.terraform.io/language/state/remote-state-data), but it is consider unsecure as you get access to full state file which might include sensitive information.
 - If you use Terraform Cloud you can leverage specific feature to securely access outputs.
-- When running everything in CI/CD such as GitHub Actions store outputs as artefacts or commit non-sensitive values to repo.
+- When running everything in CI/CD such as GitHub Actions store outputs as artifacts or commit non-sensitive values to repo.
 - Store secrets in Azure Key Vault.
   - If possible get rid of secrets all together by using Managed Identities everywhere.
   - If you need secrets prefer accessing it from application rather than loading to Terraform so it is not stored in tfstate file.